 LASIK vision correction can offer glasses free excellent vision for most people, including pilots and divers who have short- or long-sightedness or astigmatism.

 Modern Cataract Surgery

 Modern cataract surgery is a miracle of modern medicine.
-Thanks to huge leaps in both expertise and technology.
-If your vision has faded as a result of cataracts, your likelihood of recovering more youthful vision with a cataract operation is very high
+If your vision has faded as a result of cataracts, your likelihood of recovering excellent youthful vision when Dr Khalil operates your cataract.

 Comprehensive Eye Consultation

-When you come to Dr Khalil Eye Clinic, you will have a full eye consultation, with comprehensive evaluation and discussion regarding your eye condition.
-Dr Ahmad Khalil will then give you advice on recommended investigations if needed and best course of management
+When you come to Dr Khalil Eye Clinic, you will have a full eye consultation, with comprehensive evaluation and discussion regarding your eye condition and best options for management